Game Design in Skyrim

 On the other side of the coin, you have skills that debilitate your character the more you use them.
-Players who are fond of playing thieves and rogues are aware of this issue: level up your lockpicking, pickpocket and speech skills and you may find, much to your chagrin, that your character is now mercilessly slaughtered on the field of battle.
+Players who are fond of playing thieves and rogues are aware of this issue: level up your lockpicking, pickpocket, and speech skills, and you may find, much to your chagrin, that your character is now mercilessly slaughtered on the field of battle.
 Congratulations, you have effectively gimped your character in combat.

-The reason why this happens is because leveling any skill will work towards leveling your character, even non-combat skills like Speech and Smithing, and every time your character gains a level, your enemies gain a level, too.
+The reason why this happens is that leveling any skill will work towards leveling your character, even non-combat skills like Speech and Smithing, and every time your character gains a level, your enemies gain a level, too.
 But why would developers design a game this way?
 It seems like a bad design flaw to penalize players who choose to specialize in non-combat skills and only balance the game for combat-oriented characters.

 They make it possible to open more chests, steal stuff from NPCs, find more gold and magic items, barter down prices to buy better gear, and, if you have the right perks, strip enemies of their weapons and put poison in their pockets.
 All of these things make you better at beating enemies, if not directly, at least indirectly, and even if it isn't as efficient as dropping perks into combat and defense it is still an advantage.
-Over time, if you allow these skills to improve, and benefits to accrue, without any kind of cost associated with them, you will notice an increasing gap between the power of your character and the challenge presented by enemies.
+Over time, if you allow these skills to improve and benefits to accrue without any kind of cost associated with them, you will notice an increasing gap between the power of your character and the challenge presented by enemies.

 It boils down to this: if it gives you an advantage, even a small one, it has to cost you something.
-If you give a player a skill that gives him an advantage and you make it a zero-cost skill it becomes an exploit.
+If you give a player a skill that gives him an advantage and you make it a zero-cost skill, it becomes an exploit.
 All of a sudden, burly warriors are hanging up their battle axes and picking up lutes, maxing out their pickpocket and speech skills to steal or buy every advantage they can before going out into the dungeons.
 Hopefully, you see what the problem is here.

 "Look at my master smith/thief decked out in dragon armor and ebony swords with a million gold and 700 potions of healing.
 This game is so stupid because I can kill anything with one hit.
 Bethesda really dropped the ball on this one."
 Even with the current leveling system this kind of build is almost within reach, so removing leveling from non-combat skills is only going to make it worse.
 At least as it stands, on lower levels, while the player is still learning his craft, there is some challenge to the game for non-craft-spammers.